OliverHeffernan/movieGame/README.md

 # movie-game
 This is a simple guess the movie game.
-It uses the [[TMDb - https://www.themoviedb.org/]] API for the movie data.
-The API is accessed through a [[Rust backend - https://github.com/OliverHeffernan/movieGameBackend]] running on a raspberry pi.
+It uses the [TMDb](https://www.themoviedb.org/) API for the movie data.
+The API is accessed through a [Rust backend](https://github.com/OliverHeffernan/movieGameBackend) running on a raspberry pi.

 ## Frontend
 The front end is written in vuejs.